 - Reflect and ask yourself questions using the Five W’s and How.
 For example:

 o Who has the biggest misunderstanding?

 o What can I do to fix this?

 o Where did it go off the rails?

 o Why did this conflict occur?

 o How can I prevent this from happening again?

 If you are responsible in any way for the conflict, take ownership.
 This will give you credibility and helps build back some trust.
 Additionally, it shows your desire to fully understand your client’s perception and to set things right if that is still possible.
 Trying to skirt around the conflict and making excuses will seal the deal as lost.

-If your organization has a sales process, ensure you are following it and if your sales process needs freshening up, click here for our upcoming Pure Selling program in September.
+If your organization has a sales process, ensure you are following it and if your sales process needs freshening up, click here for details on our Pure Selling program.

 *Wayne Vanwyck, Pure Selling